What is Autism?

 Each Health and Social Care Trust differs, however the target is that the process should be underway within 13 weeks.
 Please check out 'Autism, a Guide for Families on www.hscboard.hscni.net/asd or contact your local ASD Co-Ordinator.
 Telephone numbers and e-mails are available here.

-It is established that there are 20,000 individuals with Autism in Northern Irenald.
-Over 300 children are being diagnosed on an annual basis.
+It is established that there are 30,000 individuals with Autism in Northern Ireland.
+One in forty children school aged children (4-15) are currently diagnosed as having Autism.
 To view more statistics, please click here.

-Autism NI works to provide life changing services for the 20,000 people affected by Autism throughout Northern Ireland.
+Autism NI works to provide life changing services for the30,000 people affected by Autism throughout Northern Ireland.
 Autism NI's core activities include: Family Support, Research and Lobbying, Training and Fundraising.
 For more information on Autism NI's services, please click here.

 How do I contact Autism NI?

-You can contact Autism NI through our general e-mail service on firstname.lastname@example.org or ring 02890401729 and follow the options depending on what department you are looking for.
+You can contact Autism NI through our general e-mail service on firstname.lastname@example.org or ring 02890401729.

 What is Autism NI's registered Charity number and Company Number?